JuDFTteam/aiida-fleur/README.md

 fleur calculation: aiida.orm.calculation.job.fleur_inp.fleur.py
 fleur output parser: aiida.parsers.plugins.fleur_inp.fleur.py

-The Fleur code needs a XMLSchema file, place them under:
+The Fleur code needs a XMLSchema file, place them under, the plugin searches them in your pythonpath, it assumes also that your aiida_core code is in your pythonpath.
+Checkout search_path in fleurinp.py, in case need ad your path there:
 aiida.orm.calculation.job.fleur_inp.fleur_schema

 Also some common routines '/aiida_fleur/tools/' used by some classes have to be placed currently under: